dabeaz/curio/docs/tutorial.rst

     *** Connection closed by remote host *** bash %

-The bad news is that if you want other tasks to run, you have to figure out some way to carry out computationally intensive work elsewhere.
-If you know that work might take awhile, you can have it execute in a separate process.
+The bad news is that if you want other tasks to run, you'll have to figure out some other way to carry out computationally intensive work.
+If you know that the work might take awhile, you can have it execute in a separate process.
 Change the code to use ``curio.run_in_process()`` like this::

     async def kid():